rubencg195/rubencg195.github.io/README.md

 This command:
 1. Builds the production version (`npm run build`)
-2. Pushes build files to master branch (`gh-pages -d build -b master`)
+2. Pushes build files to gh-pages branch (`gh-pages -d build -b gh-pages`)
 3. Updates your live site at `https://rubencg195.github.io`

-**Note**: This deployment strategy pushes the built files directly to the master branch, replacing the source code temporarily during deployment.
+**Note**: This deployment strategy pushes the built files directly to the gh-pages branch, to avoid deleting all files from the master branch.

-### Master Branch Deployment Strategy

-This approach differs from the typical gh-pages branch deployment:

-**Advantages:**
-- ✅ Simple GitHub Pages configuration (master branch / root)
-- ✅ No need for separate gh-pages branch
-- ✅ Direct deployment to main branch

-**How it works:**
-1. Your source code exists locally and in commits
-2. `npm run deploy` builds and pushes only build files to master
-3. GitHub Pages serves from master branch root
-4. Source code is preserved in git history

-**Important**: Always commit your source code changes before deploying, as the deploy command will overwrite the master branch with build files.

 ### Deployment Checklist